sweattep/ancient_quotes/README.md

 >But the just Lord is in the midst of her, and he will never do an unjust thing: morning by morning he will bring out his judgment to the light, and it is not hidden, and he knows not injustice by extortion, nor injustice in strife.

 >The people ask, "Why should we fast if the Lord never notices?
 Why should we go without food if he pays no attention?"
-The Lord says to them, "The truth is that at the same time you fast, you pursue your own interests and oppress your workers.
+The Lord says to them, "The truth is that at the same time you fast, you pursue your own interests and oppress your workers."

 >So we went without food and asked God himself to protect us, and he answered our prayers.